stephen-cohen/loadfasta/README.md

 I decided to write this because I couldn't find a simple C function or library to just load fasta files.

-As a caveat: in this version, there is no error handling.
-For example, it won't work if you try to open a nonexistent file, and I have not tested with improperly formatted input.
-I may implement error handling at a later date.
+As a caveat: in this version, there is minimal error handling.
+For example, `load_fasta()` returns `NULL` if you try to open a nonexistent file, but improperly formatted input may cause unexpected results.
+I may improve error handling in the future.

 ## License